Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

 To further constrain \ptheta, one can couple to more $C_{lmk}(q)$ coefficients by introducing a precursor pulse that excites a rotational wavepacket.
 This precursor pulse, assumed to be a rotational Raman impulse, is chosen to have a negligible effect on the vibronic system thus maintaining consistency with our separation of timescale approximation.
-The Raman impulse first induces the rotational coherence.
+The Raman impulse first induces rotational coherence.
 Following the Raman impulse, the system evolves for a rotational time $\tau$, at this point the vibronic excitation pulse arrives.
-One would measure the vibronic dynamics over a small window $(t\ll \tau)$ for different orientations by also scanning the delay $\tau$ over an appreciable portion of the rotational evolution.
-This window, measured by $t$, is typically of order picosecond or less such that the \adm{} do not appreciably change.
+One would measure the vibronic dynamics over a small window $(t\ll \tau)$.
+This is repeated for different orientations by scanning the delay $\tau$ over an appreciable portion of the rotational evolution.
+This window, measured by $t$, is typically of order picosecond or less such that the ADMs do not appreciably change.
 The measured diffraction images are given by Eq.~\ref{eq:IGen_BO} \begin{widetext}

-\end{widetext} where $n$ labels the vibronic states, $\ket{\psi^n_{\text{el-vib}}(t)}$ is the vibronic wavefunction (assumed unknown), $\tilde{\mathcal{A}}^{l}_{m_1m_2} (n,n'; \tau)$ are the modified ADMs, and $t$ is the arrival time of the probe after the second excitation pulse.
-These modified ADMs consider the angular momentum transfer by the photon for the excitation to the vibronic state.
-This only requires calculating the ground state transition dipole moment.
-One then follows the same analysis procedure outlined above for the ground state for all $C_{lmk}(q,t)$ coefficients at each probe time $t$.
-In such an experiment, one should measure the ensemble anisotropy without the vibronic excitation pulse.
-This would provide the best fit ADMs via fits to pulse intensity and temperature.
-Supplementary Section~\ref{ap:anisotropy_derivation} further describes our separation of timescale approximation and provides the derivations for Eqs.~\ref{eq:diffSepAvg} and \ref{eq:IGen_BO}, and describes the required molecular frame orientation angles when $l\neq0$.
+\end{widetext} where $n$ labels the vibronic states, $\ket{\psi^n_{\text{el-vib}}(t)}$ is the vibronic wavefunction (assumed unknown), $\tilde{\mathcal{A}}^{(2)l}_{mk} (n,n'; \tau)$ are the modified ADMs, and $t$ is the arrival time of the probe after the second excitation pulse.
+These modified ADMs consider the angular momentum transfer by the vibronic excitation photon and require the vibronic ground state transition dipole moment.
+One then follows the above analysis procedure for each time $t$.
+In such an experiment, one should measure the ensemble anisotropy without the vibronic excitation pulse to find the best-fit ADMs. \ref{ap:anisotropy_derivation} further describes our separation of timescale approximation and provides the derivations for Eqs.~\ref{eq:diffSepAvg} and \ref{eq:IGen_BO}.